- Contact Us

 If you were hurt in a workplace accident or have become ill due to conditions at your job, it is natural to be worried about your ability to support yourself and pay for the medical treatment you need.
 This can be particularly stressful if your treatment and recovery prevent you from working for a significant amount of time.
 Fortunately, workers’ compensation exists to protect and support people like you.

 The benefits you could receive from a workers’ compensation claim include money to cover your treatment costs, lost wages, and more.
-Because the process of getting benefits is not always simple or straightforward, though, choosing a knowledgeable Wilmington workers’ compensation lawyer to represent you is crucial.
+Because the process of getting benefits is not always simple or straightforward, though, choosing a knowledgeable Wilmington workers’ compensation attorney to represent you is crucial.
 You need someone on your side who understands how workers’ compensation claims are handled in North Carolina and who has a long track record of success in representing workers like you.

 At Poisson, Poisson & Bower, PLLC, our attorneys are designated by the North Carolina State Bar as Board-Certified workers’ compensation specialists.
 To discuss how we can make a difference in your case, contact us for a free consultation.